€57,48 €47,50 hors TVA

 Informations générales

-SIX6-related congenital Eye Malformation in the Golden Retriever is a highly variable eye disease.
-It is caused by an incompletely dominant mutation of the gene SIX6.
+Congenital Eye Malformation (CEM) in the Golden Retriever is a highly variable eye disease.
+It is caused by an incompletely dominant mutation of the SIX6 (SIX homeobox 6) gene.
+This SIX6-linked eye defect is also known as Retina Dysplasia and/or Optic Nerve Hypoplasia.

 Caractéristiques cliniques